rclone/rclone/docs/content/docs.md

 When this is specified, rclone condenses the stats into a single line showing the most important stats only.

+### --stats-one-line-date ###

+When this is specified, rclone enables the single-line stats and prepends the display with a date string.
+The default is `2006/01/02 15:04:05 - `

+### --stats-one-line-date-format ###

+When this is specified, rclone enables the single-line stats and prepends the display with a user-supplied date string.
+The date string MUST be enclosed in quotes.
+Follow [golang specs](https://golang.org/pkg/time/#Time.Format) for date formatting syntax.

 ### --stats-unit=bits|bytes ###

 By default, data transfer rates will be printed in bytes/second.